 The BLUEsat Off-World Robotics group provides an opportunity for students to develop robotic systems with a particular focus on extra-terrestrial exploration.
 In the long term the group aims to develop a versatile rover, capable of performing a variety of tasks in an environment similar to what would be experienced on the surface of the moon or Mars.

-After a successful testing expedition to Arkaroola in July 2014, the group is transitioning to a second design phase to create an updated version of the rover which can handle the challenges of the harsh conditions more effectively and efficiently.
+After a successful testing expedition to Arkaroola in July 2014, the group is transitioning to a second design phase to create an updated version of the rover (pictured) which can handle the challenges of the harsh conditions more effectively and efficiently.
+This rover will be entered into the European Rover Challenge in September 2015

 BLUEsat is the proud work of several generations of UNSW undergraduates, including mechanical, electrical, and software engineers, science majors, and even one commerce student.
 To give due credit to all these talented people would be impossible so we would like to extend our collected gratitude to those who have made BLUEsat what it is today.
 Thank you all.